Emotional Support Animal (ESA)

 Emotional Support Animal Two-Step Process:

-- Step 1: Determination of whether student qualifies for an ESA.
+- Step 1: Determination whether the student qualifies for an ESA.

 - Step 2: Approval of the animal student desires to bring as their ESA.

-- Once all the documentation has been received, ESA applications are submitted to the Housing Committee, for consideration at their next scheduled meeting.
+- Once all the documentation is received, ESA applications are submitted to the Housing Committee for consideration at their next scheduled meeting.
 If an ESA is approved, DSS will notify the student of the Housing approval.

-- In an attempt to ensure complete documentation, please ask your mental health provider to fill out the University's DSS Request for Information - Emotional Support Animal form.
+- To ensure complete documentation, please ask your mental health provider to fill out the University's DSS Request for Information - Emotional Support Animal form.

 - Be on professional letterhead and signed by the diagnosing professional.